Browsing Category

 These are my bags– for a five-week trip to Europe.

-If you’re like me, waiting until the last minute to pack means throwing stuff I don’t need into my bag and not bringing the things I do.
+Waiting until the last minute to pack means throwing stuff I don’t need into my bag and not bringing the things I do.
 Make a list or download one from one of the many online sites that offer them free.
 Do a “preliminary pack” about a week before you’re leaving and finalize right before you go.
-This goes for your suitcase and your one allowable “personal item” — mine is a tote that carries a small purse, laptop and essentials like travel documents and medications.
+This goes for your suitcase (you won’t be checking it) and your one allowable “personal item” — mine is a tote that carries a small purse, laptop and essentials like travel documents and medications.

 Light layers took me comfortably from hiking in the Dolomites…

 Check the weather.
-Unless you’re traveling in the heat of summer or mid-winter cold, you’ll want to pack light layers.
-On my first international trip since Covid began, we stayed in a castle in Tuscany, went hiking in the Dolomites, wine tasting in Friuli, explored small cities in the Marche, spent time at the seaside in Abruzzo, and revisited the eternal city.
+Unless you’re traveling in mid-winter cold, you’ll want to pack light layers.
+We stayed in a castle in Tuscany, went hiking in the Dolomites, wine tasting in Friuli, explored small cities in the Marche, spent time at the seaside in Abruzzo, and revisited the eternal city.

 …to the Adriatic seaside, and lots of places in between.

-The weather was very different in each of these places but by taking layers, my five-week wardrobe fit nicely in my carry- on (thanks to packing cubes) and I had the appropriate clothes for all the weather we encountered.
+The weather was very different in each of these places, but by taking layers, my five-week wardrobe fit nicely in my carry- on (thanks to packing cubes) and I had the appropriate clothes for all the weather we encountered.

-Pack light!
+That’s travel advice someone shared with me years ago and I still take it to heart.
 Chances are you’re going to be moving from one destination to another and seeing different people in all of those places.
 No one will know you’ve worn that outfit five times already.
 People everywhere dress much more casually than they used to– keep that in mind as you select your travel wardrobe.
-Choose clothes you’re comfortable in– a trip abroad is not the time to discover your pants are too tight.
-I often bring a few things that are nearly ready for the donation bin, wear them a few last times and leave them behind– more room for new purchases in my bag!

 Neutrals are always appropriate.
 Use accessories to change your look.

-Choose neutrals as your base and use accessories for a pop of color.
-Everything should go together.
+Choose neutrals.
+Pick black, white, camel, gray or navy as your base to create a “capsule wardrobe,” which means everything goes with everything else.
+Use accessories for a pop of color (I love scarves) and to change up your look.
 Remember the 3:1 rule– three tops for every bottom.
 Lay out whatever you think you need and then put at least one third of it back in the closet.
 You don’t need it—trust me.

-People dress much more casually than they used to, even in European cities like Rome.
+People dress much more casually than they used to, even on a Saturday night in Rome.

 Check out their footwear– flats and sneakers.
 Cobbled streets like these in Seville are more the rule than the exception.

 Bring extra prescription medications in case your return is delayed—and these days, it easily could be.
-Just last week we woke up to a text announcing our flight home later that day from Madrid was cancelled.
+We woke up to a text announcing our flight home later that day from Madrid was cancelled.
 Keep medication in its original container, or to save room, get pill pouches (tiny plastic bags available at pharmacies), peel off and apply the label from your Rx bottles and you’re set.
 Never pack medications in your luggage.
 Ask your doctor for paper copies of any prescriptions you take regularly in case you need to get more abroad.

 Keep passports and other documents, medications and any valuables with you at all times, not in your luggage.